 When I make our salve, Chickweed is one of the most important ingredients, along with the above mentioned Plantain.
 I learned from my friend Sue about making the oils ahead of time, especially when we’re so busy in the summer.

 To make this oil, I stuffed my slow-cooker with cut-up chickweed – leaves, flowers and stems – and used 2 quarts of pure olive oil to cover, more or less.
 I set the heat to high just for a little while, an hour or two, to get all that plant mass warming, then I turn it down to low and keep an eye on it.
 I shut the slow-cooker off every now and then for a few hours so it doesn’t get hot… we want to warm it, not cook it.
-If we don’t use any heat at all, the herb will mold in an anaerobic environment (airless) and the oil will be spoiled.
-It needs heat to push the moisture out of the plant and eventually evaporate.
+If we don’t use any heat at all, the herb will mold in an anaerobic environment and the oil will be ruined.
+It needs heat to evaporate the moisture out of the plant.
 The photo below is what’s left from 2 quarts of chickweed herb, after a couple days of this process.
 It looks burnt but I guarantee it is not.

 The oil turned out nicely, deep and dark with the green of the plant.
 I will be making more oils this week, from herbs including plantain, heal-all, yarrow, St. John’s wort, and others.

 I know the final results will be a wonderful amalgam of plants that bring relief to all sorts of skin conditions.
 Something your Grandma would make for you.
 Something you can trust.